onshape-public/onshape-ts-drawing-client/README.md

 npm run create-inspection-symbols --drawinguri=<drawing uri> --stack=cad
 ```

-where drawing uri is a URL to a drawing in a workspace of an existing document that you have write access to.
+The drawinguri argument should be to a drawing in a document to which you have edit access.
+The drawing should be in a workspace and have a view that has edges that are lines, arcs and circles.
+The sample code will pick a view and some of those edges when creating dimensions.
 For example, this is a possible drawing uri:

 ```
 https://cad.onshape.com/documents/61c4c3f6c490bac4c9db5d58/w/289385821d88d91849a7cd70/e/ae3c0bd456a8cd3f3d40dddc